There is no tool for development more effective than the education of girls. No other

 If you are in Canada and would like to receive a Charitable Tax Receipt (for donations greater than CAD$25), please make your donation online at the Tides Canada Foundation.
 We are unable to issue Charitable Tax Receipts to US donors, unless they are greater than USD$1,000.
 If you are located in the US and would like to make a donation greater than USD$1,000, please contact us via email to make arrangements.

 Our One4Her program aims to improve access to education for girls, while supporting local employment for women in Uganda.
 How?
-For every product you purchase for yourself here, Lunapads will provide a girl in need with a Uganda-made AFRIpad to support her education.
+For every product you purchase for yourself from our One4Her department, we provide funding to AFRIpads to help them make an affordable pad for a girl in Uganda.
+These pads help girls stay in school and support women with jobs.
 One for you.
 One for her.
-A better choice for you, jobs for women in Uganda, and a brighter future for girls.

 - Sustainable Health Enterprises Rwanda